Singapore dollar

-The Singapore dollar (sign: S$; code: SGD) is the official currency of the Republic of Singapore.
-It is divided into 100 cents (sen, 分 (fēn), காசு).
+The Singapore dollar (sign: $; code: SGD) is the official currency of the Republic of Singapore.
+Each dollar is divided into 100 cents (sen, 分 (fēn), காசு).
 It is normally abbreviated with the dollar sign $, or S$ to distinguish it from other dollar-denominated currencies.
 The Monetary Authority of Singapore (MAS) issues the banknotes and coins of the Singapore dollar.

 As of 2024, the Singapore dollar is the 13th most traded currency in the world.
 Apart from its use in Singapore, the Singapore dollar is also accepted as customary tender in Brunei according to the Currency Interchangeability Agreement between the Monetary Authority of Singapore and the Autoriti Monetari Brunei Darussalam (Monetary Authority of Brunei Darussalam).
 Likewise, the Brunei dollar is also customarily accepted in Singapore.